You are welcome to join me on my testing tour while it is still ongoing!

 - ... more to come!
 The tour is still ongoing.

-Community ReceptionI gathered all tweets related to my testing tour in a Twitter moment to document the reactions from the testing community when they learned more and more about my testing tour.
+Community ReceptionI gathered all tweets related to my testing tour in Twitter moments (part 1 & part 2) to document the reactions from the testing community when they learned more and more about my testing tour.

 Tool PreferencesThere are many tools for many purposes out there.
 The following ones have proven to be the most valuable for my tour and (remote) pair testing sessions.